 Ethan Lippman is interviewing incognito because his grandfather—Moshe Lippman—is determined to sink his rival’s bakery once and for all.
 Even though in the last fifty years, he’s built a baked goods empire, his yellow and blue boxes filing Jewish homes across the nation, Moshe will never be satisfied until he sees Chayim suffer.
 That’s where his handsome grandson, Ethan, comes in: as his undercover agent for corporate espionage.
 His mission?
 Steal the pumpkin spice babka recipe.
 When he meets Avital, though, he begins to doubt his intentions.

-Soon, the two are caught up in a web of their families’ drama, and as they try to sort out the truth from the lies, the find they’re not so different after all.
+Soon, the two are caught up in a web of their families’ drama, and as they try to sort out the truth from the lies, they find they’re not so different after all.
 Things heat up in the kitchen, and it’s not just the ovens in this hilarious but apt story about forgiveness, healing, and finding oneself.

 Though the main plot of this book is about their grandfather’s rivalry, and their forbidden romance, there are two aspects about Avital and Ethan’s characters I so appreciated, which gave them a depth not often found.